swiftlang/vscode-swift/docs/settings.md

 This is an experimental setting which runs `swift build` whenever a file is saved.
 There are possibilites the background compilation will clash with any compilation you trigger yourselves so this is disabled by default.

-- **Diagnostics**

-The Swift extension includes a Swift Output channel that events are logged in.
-You can access this by selecting menu item `View -> Output` and then selecting `Swift` in the drop down menu.
-Events like adding new folders, LSP server starting, errors and package resolves/updates are recorded in here.
-This is all useful information when trying to debug an issue with the extension.
-Enabling the diagnostics setting will extend this information to include considerably more information.
-If you want to report a bug with the extension it would be good practice to enable this setting, restart Visual Studio Code and once you have replicated your bug include the contents of the Swift Output channel in the bug report.

 ### Sourcekit-LSP

 [Sourcekit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the the Swift extension to provide symbol completion, jump to definition etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.